Open Adoption with the Family and Your Child

 How American Adoptions Encourages Open Adoption

-Are you interested in getting to know the adoptive family?
+Are you interested in getting to know your baby’s adoptive family?
 Do you want a relationship with your child?

 At American Adoptions, this is all possible in an open adoption.